 Understanding the experience people first have with your digital product is essential for creating that “buy-in” moment for users.
 These fresh takes of first-time users illuminate a perspective outside of your business’s intentions.
 This user research uncovers where the value proposition is not clearly coming across, as well as immediate usability issues and information gaps that act as barriers to building trust and converting these target consumers into your customers.

-Common usability methods are well suited for understanding first impressions — giving great insight into users’ initial perceptions of your product through their quick, one-time interactions.
+Common usability testing methods are well suited for understanding first impressions — giving great insight into users’ initial perceptions of your product through their quick, one-time interactions.

 The trouble is, many of today’s digital products and services are created for use beyond the initial conversion moment.
 These products need to be designed with a much bigger time frame of the user’s experience in mind.
 Your product is likely one of them.
 You want your customers to engage with your product beyond a “one-and-done” transaction.
 To do so, your product needs to align with your users’ longer-term behaviors and needs, which are often more nuanced and complex than that first interaction.